stuartleaver/discord-reminders-azure-functions/README.md

 ### Adding your bot to servers
 Again, you can follow the "[Adding your bot to servers](https://discordjs.guide/preparations/adding-your-bot-to-servers.html)" for this step.

-Once added, you should see something similiar to this:
+Once added, you should see something similar to this:

 ![discord-bot-server](assets/discord-bot-server.png)